Things to Eat in Kelantan and Terengganu that You'll Love!

 Yes, you heard right!

 Fish head soup, served with white rice and other side dishes, is a common breakfast menu for Kelantanese.
-Back in the olden days where most of the residents in Kelantan are farmers, they would have a heavy breakfast to sustain throughout the day in the fields.
+Back in the olden days when most of the residents in Kelantan were farmers, they would have a heavy breakfast to sustain throughout the day in the fields.
 This food practice subsists till today.

 For a kick-ass Sup Kepala Ikan, head over to Warong Pok Mat at Kuala Besar.
 Enjoy it with a cup of Pok Mat’s famous Teh Tarik Madu!